NilsDannemann/supersaas-nuxthub-sample/README.md

-# CRM Prism NuxtHub
+# Data Prism NuxtHub

-This version of CRM Prism is built specifically for [NuxtHub](https://hub.nuxt.com/).
+This version of Data Prism is built specifically for [NuxtHub](https://hub.nuxt.com/).

 Why a separate repo?